HCL

 Roof Replacement Cost in Maine (2026)

 If you are planning a roof replacement in Maine, expect to pay somewhere in the $6,300$31,500 range, with most projects settling near $12,600.
-That is roughly 5% above the national average, and the gap comes down to local realities rather than national trends.
+That is roughly 5% above our national baseline, and the gap comes down to local realities rather than national trends.

 Costs are not uniform across the state either — homeowners in Portland, Lewiston, Bangor often see different quotes than those in smaller towns, which is why the city-by-city table below is usually more useful than a single statewide figure.
-The estimates here already factor in Maine's labor rate (1.08x the national average) and material rate (1.02x), so they reflect what local contractors actually charge in 2026.
+The estimates here apply Maine's labor index (1.08x) and material index (1.02x) to our national baseline.
+Those indices describe how far we judge Maine to sit from the national average on trade wages and material and delivery costs — they are not a survey of local bids, and no contractor has quoted the number on this page.

 Maine Cost Range